firecoders/sachverhalt-server/README.md

 # sachverhalt-server

 #### The server-side reference implementation of the sachverhalt protocol

+**This project has been abandoned.** We don't have see any reason to write another issue-management system, as there are plenty of good options already.

 The server is written and configured in haskell, akin to [xmonad][xmonad]